 Once more into the breach, friends!
 Yesterday’s Los Angeles Times and today’s New York Times have devoted real editorials complaining about federal persecutors lying to juries and thereby railroading innocent criminal defendants into prison.
 This is a terrible thing, but these editorials concentrate exclusively on criminal cases and stay mum about government lawyer misconduct in civil ones, particularly in eminent domain.
 We hold to the view that taking one’s property can be traumatic, and deliberately underpaying for it, ostensibly in the name of “just” compensation, is pretty bad too.
 It deserves condemnation (no pun intended) just as well.

+In recent years, a lot of change has happened in the legal industry.
+Technology has allowed online services like the ones at Remote Legal (visit their website here) to grow.
+Legal proceedings have needed to become more “by the book.”
+And lawyers are held accountable for their behavior more often.
 Back in the 1990s it was all the rage for lawyers and judges to go on about “Rambo Litigation” — a nasty way of litigating, whereby unethical lawyers would abuse the system by unethical behavior, ranging from tampering with the evidence to after-hour service of documents by fax.
 Much was said about it at the time but not much was done to curb it.
 We contributed to the pertitinent talk by writing about it; see Gideon Kanner, Welcome Home Rambo: High-Minded Ethics and Low-Down Tactics in the Courts, 25 Loyola L.A.
 L.Rev.
 81 (1991).
 But for all the talk, little was accomplished.
 We can explain the problem by quoting a part of our blog on this subject, dated June 6, 2014:

 “[T]he problems with what is known as “Rambo litigation” recently became a hot topic among lawyers, but truth to tell, nothing was done about it by judges.
 We have written about it at length, and we recommend that you dig out our article and read it — Gideon Kanner, Welcome Home Rambo: High-Minded Ethics and Low-Down Tactics in the Courts, 25 Loyola L.A.
 Law Rev. 81 (1991).
 It will tell you the whole story, and explain why lawyers’ misconduct — like misconduct of people in all walks of life — has little to do with their innate lack of goodness vel non.
 No, it has to do with what determines the conduct of all people at all times: the actors’ assessment of the balance between incentives and disincentives that face them as they contemplate a course of conduct.
 And in dealing with human [mis]behavior the disincentives play an important role.
 That is why we have criminal laws and why misconduct in civil matters carries sanctions in the form of damages, fines, or in the case of a regulated profession like law, professional sanctions that can range from public reprimands all the way to disbarment.